Recreational Program

 - Play is conducted with 4 players versus 4 players or 5 players versus 5 players.
 If there are not enough players to play 4 v 4 or 5 V 5, teams may be adjusted to equal out the number of players.

 - Goal kicks must be taken from the top of the penalty area.
 The opposing team has to remain behind the mid-field line until the ball is kicked.
-If the ball is kicked in the air beyond mid-field, the kick must be retaken.
+A player on the kicking team must touch the ball before the opposing team can chase the ball.

 - Throw-ins are to be retaken if done incorrectly.
 The player must have two hands on the ball, the ball must go over their head and both feet must remain off the field and on the ground.